-The blue map shows the distribution of Alabama's health factor ranks across counties.
-The map is divided into four quartiles with less color intensity indicating better health factors in the respective summary rankings.
+The blue map shows the distribution of Delaware's health factor ranks across counties.
+In this map, less color intensity indicates better health factors in the respective summary rankings.
 Specific county ranks can be found in the table on page 2.